-The project manager is the person who determines the quality of email communication in a company.
 A project manager who adopts a smart email communication strategy will see immediate, long-ranging results in terms of productivity and workflow.
 Learn how to use email to improve your project management in 8 easy steps.

-One of the most important tasks for project managers is to ensure that their team members communicate well not just with each other, but with management and clients as well.
+One of the most important tasks for project managers is ensuring that their team members communicate well not just with each other but with management and clients.
 In this guide, you will learn how to improve email communication and have the productivity of your team.

 As a former project manager who has worked with dozens of teams in the past decade, I have used these strategies and discovered their immense potential to help other project managers as well.